 The IFRS17 standard will also impose strict requirements in audit trails, data lineage and versioning, which is an extra challenge to most of the existing systems.
 Only few technologies can properly deal with such requirements.
 The technology for IFRS17 implementation should not only perform the calculations and reports, but also guarantee that all data states are captured appropriately.
 This allows easily to retrace every data version.
 Versioning is not only important from a compliance perspective.
 It grants data storing in a well-organized and structured environment.
 Only in this way, a proper comparison among different years can be efficiently handled.
 We have observed when finally dealing with real data – actuals and expected cash flows, a decent data preparation and input decides about success of your IFRS 17 implementation.

 Data work is completed and now you are ready to start with the “actual work” of IFRS 17.
 You implement your methodology and get a real impression about the magnitude of the IFRS 17 impact.
 But what if your results do not match your expectations based on the UoA you decided on or you do not know what UoA is best for your company?
 Find out more in our next article!

 Curious about other data obstacles we recognized during several projects?
 Reach out to us and keep you out of trouble!

-Take part in our webinar on IFRS 17!
+Watch the recording of our webinar IFRS 17!